-The reason I felt troubled whenever a sense of defeatism arose within me was not because I had failed to help the patient – because failure need not reflect on the quality of my efforts but rather reflect the intractable nature of the patient’s illness.
+The reason I felt troubled whenever a sense of defeatism arose within me was not because I had failed to help the patient – because failure need not reflect on the quality of my efforts but should rather reflect the intractable nature of the patient’s illness.
 And it was not because of the patient’s continued suffering – because suffering is part of the human condition, which is painful to experience vicariously while feeling helpless to lessen, but which I accepted as part of being a clinician.
-Rather, the main reason I felt troubled when I found myself falling into a sense of defeat was because I feared giving up on the patient.
-And, I slowly realized, giving up on the patient really meant giving up on my conviction that there is more I can do and that I need do with appropriate alacrity to provide succor to the patient.
+Rather, the main reason I felt troubled when I found myself descending into a sense of defeat was because I feared giving up on the patient.
+And, I slowly realized, that giving up on the patient meant giving up on my conviction that there is more I can do and that I need to do with appropriate alacrity to provide relief to the patient.
 Thus, it became clear that therapeutic nihilism is less about the patient and the difficulty of their condition, and more about me, about whether I will choose to maintain an attitude of never giving up and a comportment of continued active engagement.

-I believe I was able to overcome this sense of therapeutic nihilism once and for all for the following three reasons.
-First, I realized that I had never actually reached the end of a treatment algorithm when treating whichever psychiatric condition or conditions the patient suffered from.
-And, from this, I realized that I never would exhaust all possibilities.
-Second, I realized that even if I did reach the end of an algorithm and had tried every combination of medications and psychotherapies along the way – a virtual impossibility – even then, something may have changed that would allow me to start at the very top of that algorithm without feeling I was simply repeating failed interventions.
-And that something was the passage of time and all the large and small changes in the patient’s life that accompany that passage of time.
+Second, I realized that even if I did reach the end of an algorithm and had tried every combination of medications and therapies along the way – a virtual impossibility – even then, something may have changed that would allow me to start at the very top of that algorithm without feeling I was repeating failed interventions.
+That something was the passage of time and all the large and small changes in the patient’s life accompanying that passage of time.

 So, a clinician is NEVER bereft of therapeutic interventions.
 Even among those patients facing their last days of life from an incurable and unstoppable disease, they can be helped.
 They can have one or more people in their lives who do not run away, give up, or blame them, but who instead commit to seeing them through whatever comes next, no matter how bad that will be.
 So, I realized, it is solely up to me whether I offer myself, through my professional but crucially important relationship, to that patient, so they are not alone.

 There is not a one-to-one relationship between suffering and pain nor between suffering and severity of symptoms and dysfunction.
 A sense of hopelessness, helplessness, and aloneness increases a human being’s experience of suffering.
-Thus, a clinician’s commitment to bear witness, seek to understand and validate, and to be there when needed – these are the parts of clinical care that often are more important than whatever medication or homework assignment a clinician prescribes.
+Thus, a clinician’s commitment to bear witness, seek to understand and validate, and be there when needed – these are the parts of clinical care that often are more important than whatever medication or homework assignment a clinician prescribes.
 This is what I mean when I say, “Know your power.”
 It is YOU who are the intervention, often more so than any other intervention you prescribe.
-Of course, with such power comes great responsibility, a responsibility that must be exercised with humility and caution and vigilant attendance to what is right for the patient.
+Of course, with such power comes great responsibility, a responsibility that must be exercised with humility, caution, and vigilant attendance to what is right for the patient.

 Language Brief